Get Involved at North Brooklyn Farms!

 The first step is to fill out our Volunteer Registration Form to let us know about you and what you are interested in doing and learning.
 Before you can participate in any volunteer activities, you will also need to submit a signed Waiver and Release.
-These documents may be submitted in person.
-Information regarding volunteer hours and tasks can be found on our website and Facebook page, and we may also send out periodic emails with information on specific volunteer opportunities.
+These documents may also be filled out and submitted in person.

 How soon can I begin volunteering?

 Right away, after you have submitted the documents described above!
-You can stop by the farm during our volunteer hours or check out the calendar on our website or our Facebook page for other volunteer activities.
+You can stop by the farm during our volunteer hours or follow us on Instagram and like us on Facebook for more volunteer opportunities.

 Is there an age requirement to volunteer?

 Volunteers must be at least 18 years old.
 Volunteers under the age of 18 may be able to participate in certain activities at our discretion, but they must be accompanied by a parent or legal guardian at all times.
 Exceptions may be granted for youth groups who volunteer for a day project.
-Each group must have adequate adult supervision that accompanies the group.
+Each group must have adequate adult supervision to accompany the group.

 What is the time commitment?

 We do not have a minimum time commitment for you to participate in our volunteer program.
 We hold regular volunteer hours, and generally you do not need to sign up for specific hours in advance.
 Come when you can and leave when you need to.
-Certain activities, such as special events planning, may involve committing to volunteering during specific time slots.
-If you become unable to fulfill any specifically scheduled volunteer commitments, please contact the relevant volunteer coordinator so replacement coverage can be arranged.
+Certain activities, such as event volunteering, may involve committing to specific time slots.

 Can I bring my family member or friend to volunteer with me?